JavierEgido/AB3DMOT/README.md

 $ export PYTHONPATH=${PYTHONPATH}:/home/user/workspace/code/AB3DMOT
 $ export PYTHONPATH=${PYTHONPATH}:/home/user/workspace/code/Xinshuo_PyToolbox
 ```

+## DAMOT Docker for Nvidia Jetson AGX Xavier (September 2020 Update)

+A full Detection and Multi-Object Tracking (combined with forked [OpenPCDet](https://github.com/JavierEgido/OpenPCDet) developed for ARM Nvidia Jetson AGX Xavier can be downloaded from [link](https://mega.nz/file/id4UAaRD#GH1dICPYR7HRqozZckjQSpLP5vKtUwoubeCirGKs91Y).

+It provides a complete pipeline, using ROS PointCloud2 as input similarly to [OpenPCDet](https://github.com/JavierEgido/OpenPCDet) and producing tracked objects as output, using ROS [bev_tracking](https://github.com/JavierEgido/bevtracking) package also installed.

 ## 3D Object Detection
 For convenience, we provide the 3D detection of PointRCNN on the KITTI MOT dataset at "./data/KITTI/" for car, pedestrian and cyclist splits.
 Our detection results follow the format of the KITTI 3D Object Detection Challenge (format definition can be found in the object development toolkit here: http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=3d) except that the order is switched.
 We show an example of detection as follows: